Military history of Iceland: Pirate raids

 The lack of weaponry among Icelanders made them more vulnerable to pirate attacks than before, although in some places, such as the aforementioned Westfjords, Icelanders managed to massacre foreign pirates.
 Icelandic officials complained about the raids in letters to the king and as a result many halberds were sent to Iceland by Royal edict.
 The halberd, known as atgeir or arngeir in Icelandic, became a signature weapon of Icelandic farmers.
 The king remained wary of the Icelanders, and refused to supply them with firearms.
 As most of the pirates were well armed with such weapons it made defence difficult.
 However some old guns and cannons still remained and could be used against their ships.

 In 1627 Icelanders were shocked at the inability of the Danish forces to protect them against Barbary corsairs who murdered and kidnapped a large number of people.
 In some places Danish troops fled from the raiders, but the Captain (Höfuðsmaður) of Iceland, who was the highest-ranking military officer and overall governor of Iceland, managed to defend Bessastaðir by hastily building fortifications and damaged one of the raiding ships severely with cannon fire.
 Some Icelanders were nonetheless angered that he didn't sink the ship despite it being stuck for 24 hours on a reef in front of the fortifications.
 As a result, Icelanders formed local militias with the king's blessing in places such as Vestmannaeyjar.

 18th and 19th centuries

-In the decades before the Napoleonic wars, the king declared his intention to send considerable amount of money to arm the Icelandic militias with muskets.
-However, his pledges were not fully fulfilled and in 1799 the few hundred militia-men in the South West of Iceland were mostly equipped with rusty and mostly obsolete Medieval weaponry, including 16th century halberds.
-When English raiders arrived in 1808, after sinking or capturing most of the Danish-Norwegian Navy in the Battle of Copenhagen, the amount of gunpowder in Iceland was so low that it prohibited all efforts of the governor of Iceland, Count Trampe, to provide any resistance.
+In the decades before the Napoleonic Wars, the few hundred militiamen in the southwest of Iceland were mainly equipped with rusty and mostly obsolete medieval weaponry, including 16th-century halberds.
+When British privateers arrived in 1808, after most of the Royal Dano-Norwegian Navy had been captured or destroyed in the battle of Copenhagen in 1807, the amount of gunpowder in Iceland was so small that the governor of Iceland, Frederich Christopher Trampe, Count of Trampe, could not offer any resistance.

-In 1855, the Icelandic Army was reestablished by Andreas August von Kohl the sheriff in Vestmannaeyjar.
-In 1856, the king provided 180 rixdollars to buy guns, and a further 200 rixdollars the following year.
-The sheriff became the Captain of the new army, which become known as Herfylkingin, "The Battalion."

-In 1860, von Kohl died, and Pétur Bjarnasen took over the command.
-Nine years later Pétur Bjarnasen died before appointing a successor, and the army fell into disarray.